MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 3. Select a given environment that meets the prerequisite criteria.
 4. Select **Dynamics 365 apps** under the **Resources** card on the environment details page.
 5. Select **Install app**.
 6. Locate and install the **Dynamics 365 Finance and Operations Platform Tools** app.
 This application provides platform support for installing ERP-based applications.
 It must be installed before the next step.
-Note that you may see multiple entries of the same application if you have more than one license that provides access to it.
+You may see multiple entries of the same application if you have more than one license that provides access to it.
 Select any option with a status of *Enabled* to proceed.
    :::image type="content" source="media/tutorial-install-app-platformTools.png" alt-text="A pop-up dialog is shown with the option to proceed to install the platform tools application or to cancel the action.":::
 7. Locate and install the **Dynamics 365 Finance and Operations Provisioning app**.
 This application provides the finance and operations apps capabilities for Dynamics 365 Finance, Supply Chain Management, Project Operations, Human Resources, and Commerce workloads.
-Note that you may see multiple entries of the same application if you have more than one license that provides access to it.
+You may see multiple entries of the same application if you have more than one license that provides access to it.
 Select any option with a status of *Configured* to proceed.
    :::image type="content" source="media/tutorial-install-app1.png" alt-text="A pop-up dialog is shown with the option to proceed to install the application or to cancel the action.":::
 8. Select **OK** to go to the installation configuration page for the provisioning app.
    :::image type="content" source="media/tutorial-install-app2.png" alt-text="A configuration page is shown with several check boxes for options to enable.":::